-We are excited to have had these inspiring keynotes at the 2019 Deep Learning Lab.
+We are excited to have had these inspiring, international keynote speakers at this year's Deep Learning Lab.

 Clinical Professor of Neurosciences - McMaster University, child psychiatrist and advocate

 Dr Jean Clinton is a Clinical Professor, Department of Psychiatry and Behavioural Neurosciences at McMaster, division of Child Psychiatry.
 She is on staff at McMaster Children’s Hospital with cross appointments in Pediatrics and Family Medicine, and an Associate in the Department of Child Psychiatry, University of Toronto and Sick Children’s Hospital.
 She is a Fellow of the Child Trauma Academy, as well as a Zero to Three Academy Fellow since 2013.
 She has been a consultant to children and youth mental health programmes, child welfare, and primary care for over 30 years.
 Dr Clinton was appointed as an education advisor to the Premier of Ontario and the Minister of Education 2014-18.

 Dr Clinton is internationally renowned as an advocate for children’s issues.
 Her special interest lies in brain development, and the crucial role relationships and connectedness play.
 Jean champions the development of a comprehensive child wellbeing strategy, including a system of early learning and care for all young children and their families.
 She is equally committed to ensuring that children’s and youths’ needs and voices are heard and respected.